picodata/genin/README.md

 genin upgrade --quiet --old cluster.genin.yml --new cluster-new.genin.yml
 ```

-Especially for cases when an idiomatic distribution is needed, the
+For specific use cases with idiomatic distribution the dedicated
-`--idiomatic-merge` option has been added.
+`--idiomatic-merge` option can be used.
 Without it, `genin` considers
-replicasets with the same name are equivalent.
-For example `api-1` and
+replicasets to be equivalent if they contain the same name.
+For example,
-`api-1-1` will be considered replicas of the same replicaset.
-With the
+`api-1` and `api-1-1` will be considered replicas of the same
-addition of the option without an exact match of the replica name, the
+replicaset.
+The aforementioned option requires the replicas' names to
-replicas will never be merged to the replicaset.
+match exactly, otherwise they will never be merged in one replicaset.
 ```shell
 genin upgrade --old cluster-old.genin.yml --new cluster-new.genin.yml